webix-hub/docs/data/desktop/multicombo.md

 - Each option is equipped with a checkbox;
 - Each time you enter symbols in the input field the list of options is filtered;
 - To select an option, check it or click the corresponding list item.
 A selected option will be added to the input;
-- To remove an option from selection, click either the "cross" sign or use the "backspace" key in the input filed or uncheck the option in the list.
+- To remove an option from selection, click either the "cross" sign or use the "backspace" key in the input field or uncheck the option in the list.

 ##Initialization